Saswata020/-Sentiment-Analysis-of-Mobile-phone-reviews/README.md

 import re

 # Exploratory Data Analysis
-Data visualization has been shown on  distribution of rating,number of reviews for top 20 brands,number of reviews for top 50 products,distribution of review length.
+Data visualization has been shown on  distribution of rating, number of reviews for top 20 brands, number of reviews for top 50 products, distribution of review length.